Discovering dynamic laws from observations: the case of self-propelled, interacting colloids: Discussion and future work

 We believe that ActiveNet can be directly applied to other suspensions of active particles.
 For example, it would be interesting to use this approach to distinguish between forces present in systems of healthy or pathological living cells (similarly to \cite{bruckner2021learning}), which may ultimately lead to a diagnostic tool. \CV{ActiveNet could also be applied to passive systems.
-In particular, since ActiveNet uses particles' dynamics and not structural information, it could be especially useful when a system of passive colloids is out-of-equilibrium (due to a particular initial condition or to external driving).} On the theoretical side, we are working on training a new version of ActiveNet to account for many-body interactions. \CV{For this purpose, one might consider including a new function in the GNN.
-Moreover, a symbolic regression will help understanding the analytic expression for the inter-particle interactions \cite{Ouyang2019,Ouyang2018}.} Additionally, we plan to test if the training of these GNNs can be improved using a dynamical change of its loss function landscape \cite{ruiz2021tilting}, considering a cutoff ($\Gamma(\tilde{t})$) that changes during training.
+In particular, since ActiveNet uses particles' dynamics and not structural information, it could be especially useful when a system of passive colloids is out-of-equilibrium (due to a particular initial condition or to external driving).} Additionally, we plan to test if the training of these GNNs can be improved using a dynamical change of its loss function landscape \cite{ruiz2021tilting}, considering a cutoff ($\Gamma(\tilde{t})$) that changes during training.
 In cases where the dynamics of the system changes during the observation time, it will be interesting to understand how the architecture of ActiveNet affects the capability of forgetting or transferring previous knowledge to new conditions \cite{mccloskey1989catastrophic,ruiz2022model}.

+Finally, the choice between ActiveNet and other available methodologies ultimately hinges on the level of detail required for the sought model and the data accessible to the researcher.
+If particle trajectories are obtainable, our model can offer a reliable description of the microscopic forces at play in the particle dynamics.
+In contrast, if the researcher only has access to coarse-grained fields, such as average velocities and densities, our method cannot be applied.
+In such a case, one can consider alternative approaches that derive appropriate partial differential equations~\cite{brunton2016discovering,rudy2017data,both2021deepmod}.

 To conclude, our work opens up new avenues for understanding systems of active particles.
 Our approach leads to a ready-to-use tool for experimentalists to learn the forces present in their systems \footnote{Readily usable code with working examples will be available at GitHub at the time of publication.}.
 The extracted forces will shine a light on the physics underlying experimental systems, which in turn could lead to novel numerical and analytical models, undoubtedly leading to new predictions in the field of active matter.